csepulveda7/SpotApp/README.md

 Setup the camera functionality on the main 'camera' page, picture capture, flash, flip camera buttons.
 Captured data from photo taken for storage.

 **Jordan Schneider**
-Making of camera functionality button SVGs and camera set up, account page layout and formatting.
+Making of camera functionality button SVGs and struggled with Lucas on camera set up.
+Made the account page, layout, formatting.
 Made modals for recognizing and not recognizing breeds when taking a photo.

 **Cristobal Sepulveda**
 Worked on refactoring router, added different routing stacks for authorized and unauthorized users, added redux state management functionality, refactored user services.